krimuru9336/AI5109-Distributed-Applications/Final Project/README.md

 ## Introduction

 This Android app allows users to chat in real-time using Google Firebase Authentication and Realtime Database.
-In this phase it supports only text messages and timestamps.
+This chat application supports sending text messages, edit or delete messages, sending image/video/GIF and making a group chat.

 ## Requirements